bitsofinfo/testssl.sh-processor/README.md

 * `--log-level`: python log level (DEBUG, WARN ... etc)
 * `--watchdog-threads`: max threads for watchdog file processing, default 1
 * `--testssl-threads`: for each watchdog file event, the maximum number of commands to be processed concurrently by testssl.sh invocations, default 10
+* `--output-dir-httpserver-port`: Default None, if a numeric port is specified, this will startup a simple twisted http server who's document root is the `--output-dir`

 ## Example: